Super-natural/superTween/README.md

 ```
 App.superTween.set([elemW, elemX, elemY],	{x: 500, y: 500, display: "block"});
 ```
-##superTween.run360
+##superTween.superLoop
-Runs a 360 animation (see below for more)
+Runs a SuperLoop animation (see below for more)

-##superTween.kill360
+##superTween.killSuperLoop
-Kills a 360 on the given element
+Kills a SuperLoop on the given element

-# A look at 360s
+# A look at SuperLoops
 These are a custom fix to create more engaging videos on devices that do not allow autoplaying video.
 It requires a spritesheet of frames stitched together vertically.
 The superTween command that launches one of these incrementally jumps the image a set distance on a specified interval allowing a short preview of a video the be autoplayed and looped for a more engaging experience.
 The object parameters are as follows:
 ```
-	superTween.run360(
+	superTween.superLoop(
 		elem:HTMLElement, 		//html element containing image as bg image
 		loops:Number, 			//number of loops or 'infinite'
 		{